-The 9th annual meeting of the Society for Autonomous Neurodynamics (SAND) will take place on August 22th, 23rd and 24th, 2012 in San Diego, California at the Green Neuroscience Laboratory, Neurolinx Research Institute.
-We are soliciting participants from a range of fields interested in Autonomous Neurodynamics.
-If you would like to present work relating to these topics at SAND please send in a 250-word abstract by Friday, August 3rd, 2012.
+The 10th annual meeting of the Society for Autonomous Neurodynamics (SAND) will take place on August 5th, 6th and 7th in Pune, India at the Indian Institute for Science Education and Research.
+We are now soliciting participants from a range of fields interested in autonomous neurodynamics.
+If you would like to present work relating to these topics at SAND please send in a 250-word abstract by Tuesday, July 16th, 2013.

 Register online at:

 Presentations should be 15 minutes in length.
 We encourage entries from a diversity of backgrounds and welcome both exploratory and advanced research.
 Sessions are meant to be fun, dynamic and will include open discussions.

 Accessibility, Fees and Child Care

 Why Autonomous Neurodynamics and Neurological Conditions?